Pa00k/pa00k-site/design.markdown

 ### Body

-Creating our robot we put a great deal of effort in prototyping it on a computer.
+We put a great deal of effort in computer aided prototyping.
 The initial 3D models were produced in __SolidWorks 3D__.
 Decomposed body model and its description can be seen here.

 <table class="table table-striped table-hover ">
   <thead>